magda-zielinska/adventureoverflow/README.md

 1. Posts table from the OLTP Database of StackOverflow2010 (with data from 2008 - 2010).
 Database is available for download from [Brent Ozar website](https://www.brentozar.com/archive/2015/10/how-to-download-the-stack-overflow-database-via-bittorrent/)

-2. A few tables from the AdventureWorksDW database, namely: FactInterntSales, DimSalesTerritory, DimCustomer, DimDate, FactSalesQuota, DimEmployee
+2. Following tables from the AdventureWorksDW database: FactInterntSales, DimSalesTerritory, DimCustomer, DimDate, FactSalesQuota, DimEmployee

-Thhe RDBMS for both databases is ServerSQL.
+The RDBMS for both databases is ServerSQL.

 3. Data from the [Calendarific API](https://calendarific.com/) to include information about holidays into the new database.
 This information will go into a table called DimDateHoliday